Amari (song)

 "Amari" (stylized as "a m a r i") is a song by American rapper J. Cole.
 It was released on May 14, 2021 on Cole's sixth studio album, The Off-Season.

 Background

 The song title, "Amari", is named after Dreamville president and manager Ibrahim Hamad's son, also the nephew of Dreamville rapper Bas.

+Even though the song is named for the son of Hamad, his name does not ever appear in the actual lyrics, and he is never referenced in the song itself.
+It’s believed that Cole’s goal with the song was to emphasize personal relationships help make music even if the listener does not hear or see the impact from those connections.

 Production and composition

 J. Cole revealed how the song was created on Timbaland's BeatClub YouTube channel.
 The song was produced during a Twitch live stream by Timbaland.
 When Cole heard it, he contemplated reaching out, but wrote to the beat through a rip on the internet.
 He said "I looped up the YouTube lil' rip, made a whole song on this shit.
 I spent the next two days writing and recording the song, and right when I was 90% through writin' it, I was like, I should probably call him now and get the real file."
 After asking for the file and playing the song, Timbaland said he didn't save the beat and had to remake it.